top of page

 from all ages, backgrounds and levels.

-The First Yoseikan Dojo was established in the Shizouka province of Japan in the 1930's by the late
+The First Yoseikan Dojo and thus the system established in the Shizouka province of Japan in the 1930's by the late Master Minoru Mochizuki 1907 - 2003.

 Minoru Mochizuki was the first Japanese Master to formally organise the budo arts

-into a complete Mixed martial arts system which included Karate, Aikido, Judo, Jujitsu, Kobudo.
+into a complete mixed martial arts system which included Karate, Aikido, Judo, Jujitsu, Kobudo.

 In 1954 Minoru Mochizuki taught the first European students following an invitation to teach for the founder of the French Karate Federation Henri Plee.